 "Admit that you have no idea what good there is in me for your father to be so confident in my abilities as Alpha."
 Through her shunning attitude, Claire had made it clear this was her frame of mind.
 At least, it was then.
 The hazel hue of Luke's eyes hadn't iced over, but they were a smidgen cooler than the liquid easiness they had been earlier.

 "I didn't know what good my father saw in you," Claire amended solemnly, grasping her coffee mug firmly.
 "But I guess all I had to do was just open my eyes a little.
 Because now I can see some of the things my father likes about you."
 Not wanting to sound too heartfelt, she added this last cynical humor, "Even if I didn't, it wouldn't make much difference, anyways.
 You're going to conquer as Alpha tomorrow night, so…" Her attempt to wane the somberness of their conversation backfired, and it wasn't only to do with the weak, scoffing snigger she placed at the end of her poor joke.

-Luke was directly in front of her, keeping a good couple feet of distance between them; his eyes were fiercely determined now, honing in on her.
+Luke was directly in front of her, keeping a good couple feet of distance between them; his eyes were fiercely determined now, fixated on her.
 Neither of them bothered to speak of the other obvious event that would transpire tomorrow night following Luke's ascension to Alpha Male.